tzneal/ham-go/README.md

 based ham contact logger.
 I'm developing it for my own use, so it only has features I need/want.

-- Saves logs as ADIF files
+- Saves logs as ADIF files with custom fields
-- Can auto-commit log files to a git repository
+- Supports auto-commiting log files to a git repository
 - DX Cluster Monitor
 - Controls radio through hamlib (github.com/dh1tw/goHamlib)
 - Logs for both WSJT-X and fldigi

 ## Installation